-- b. has, on the date of nomination for election of President, attained the age of thirty years; - c. has been ordinarily resident in The Gambia for the three years immediately preceding the date of nomination for election of President; - d. has, on the date of nomination for election of President, produced a certificate from a medical practitioner registered in The Gambia declaring him or her to be of sound mind; - e. is a registered voter; and - f. holds a minimum of an undergraduate degree plus five years' work experience after the date of attaining that degree; or - g. holds a minimum of a senior secondary school certificate or its equivalent plus twelve years' work experience after the date of attaining that certificate. - 2.
-The obligation is on the person who intends to be nominated for election as President to establish to the satisfaction of the Independent Boundaries and Electoral Commission that he or she possesses the qualifications mentioned in subsection (1).
+- 1. Subject to section 94, a person is qualified for election as President if he or she - a. is a citizen of The Gambia by birth; - b. has, on the date of nomination for election of President, attained the age of thirty years; - c. has been ordinarily resident in The Gambia for the three years immediately preceding the date of nomination for election of President; - d. has, on the date of nomination for election of President, produced a certificate from a medical practitioner registered in The Gambia declaring him or her to be of sound mind; - e. is a registered voter; and - f. holds a minimum of an undergraduate degree plus five years' work experience after the date of attaining that degree; or - g. holds a minimum of a senior secondary school certificate or its equivalent plus twelve years' work experience after the date of attaining that certificate. - 2.
+The obligation is on the person who intends to be nominated for election as President to establish to the satisfaction of the Independent Boundaries and Electoral Commission that he or she possesses the qualifications mentioned in subsection (1). - 3.
+For the purposes of subsection (1) (f) and (g), "work experience" relates to any field of employment, including self-employment, whether in the public sector or private sector.

-92. Disqualifications for election as President
+94. Disqualifications for election as President

-- 1. A person is disqualified for election as President if he or she - a. holds the citizenship or nationality of, or in any other manner owes allegiance to, a country other than The Gambia; - b. acquired citizenship of The Gambia by registration or naturalisation; - c. has, during any period of service in a public or elected office or in the private sector been found liable for misconduct, misbehaviour, negligence or corruption by a commission of inquiry; - d. subject to subsection (2) (a), has, during any period of service in a public office or in the private sector in The Gambia, been terminated or dismissed for dishonesty; - e. subject to subsection (2) (b), has been convicted by a court or tribunal of competent jurisdiction of - i. an offence involving dishonesty or immoral conduct; orii. any other offence for which the prescribed penalty exceeds twelve months; - f. has, within ten years immediately preceding the date of nomination for election as President, uttered any statement to cause feelings of ill-will, disaffection or hostility between different classes or ethnic groups of The Gambia; - g. has been adjudged or otherwise declared bankrupt under any law and has not been discharged, or has entered into an arrangement with his or her creditors; - h. is found to have made a false declaration of his or her assets by the Anti-Corruption Commission; - i. has failed to submit to the Independent Boundaries and Electoral Commission on the date of nomination for election of President a certificate from the authority responsible for the collection of taxes that he or she has paid all taxes due from him or her; or - j. after the date of nomination for election as President but before the date of election, has been declared to be of unsound mind. - 2.
-The disqualification mentioned - a. in subsection (1) (d) does not apply if the termination or dismissal, as the case may be, has been litigated before a court of competent jurisdiction and the person has been found not to have acted dishonestly; and - b. in subsection (1) (e) does not apply if the conviction has been overturned on appeal or if the person has been granted a pardon in accordance with this Constitution.
+- 1. A person is disqualified for election as President if he or she - a. holds the citizenship or nationality of, or in any other manner owes allegiance to, a country other than The Gambia; - b. acquired citizenship of The Gambia by registration or naturalisation; - c. has, within ten years immediately preceding the date of nomination for election as President, been found liable for gross misconduct or misbehaviour, or negligence or corruption by a commission of inquiry; - d. subject to subsection (2) (a), has, during any period of service in a public office or in the private sector in The Gambia, been terminated or dismissed for dishonesty or immoral conduct; - e. subject to subsection (2) (b), has been convicted by a court or tribunal of competent jurisdiction of- - i. an offence involving dishonesty or immoral conduct; or - ii. any other offence for which he or she has been sentenced for a term of imprisonment of twelve months or more; - f. has, within ten years immediately preceding the date of nomination for election as President, been found by a court or tribunal of competent jurisdiction to have advocated ethnic or religious hatred, hatred resulting in vilification of others or incitement to cause harm; - g. has been adjudged a bankrupt and has not been discharged, or has entered into an arrangement with creditors; - h. is found to have made a false declaration of his or her assets by the Anti-Corruption Commission in relation to the election at which he or she wishes to be nominated for election as President; - i. has failed to submit to the Independent Boundaries and Electoral Commission on the date of nomination for election of President a